akeskimo/exercises/README.md

 # Exercise 1 - socketserver

-The socket server has client and server implementation in the source folder, but there is a design flaw in the server.
-In order to help debugging the problem, you may execute unit tests and possibly find out a solution to fix it:
+The socket server has client and server implementation, but there is a design flaw that causes the socketserver test to deadlock.

-$ src/tests/test_socketserver.py
+Q1: Why does the test hang?

+Q2: How would you modify tests and/or the implementation so that multiple clients can connect to the server?

+Q3: Can you make the server to support multiple client connections simultaneously and write a test for it?

 # Exercise 2 - multithread